 Tip 3: Be practical about what you can afford

-It’s easy to get carried away when buying your first home.
-Everybody wants their first home to be their dream home, but for most people, the first property they buy will be less than perfect.
+When looking for your first home, it’s important to keep in mind the financial aspect and find an affordable mortgage broker in Newcastle.
+It’s easy to get carried away with the desire for your dream home, but for most people, the first property they buy will be less than perfect.